gongcastro/sap-2024-translation/README.md

-# padova2024mop
+# sap-2025-translation

-Slides for the presentation at Università di Padova on September 24th 2024.
+Slides for the presentation at Speech Acquisition and Perception group at Universitat Pompeu Fabra.